MagnusThome/RejsaCAN-ESP32/README.md

 <a href=https://github.com/MagnusThome/RejsaCAN-ESP32/tree/main/Schematics><img src=Schematics/Schematic_RejsaCAN%20v3.2.png></a>

-## The board is based around an ESP32-S3 chip
+## The board is based around an ESP32 or ESP32-S3 chip

-The ESP3232-S3 is a very nice and capable chip that supports a crazy vast range of communication standards and hardware auxiliaries making it a very versatile "hub" for shuffling data between different systems.
+The ESP3232-S3 is a very nice and capable chip that supports a mind boggling range of different communication standards and hardware auxiliaries making it a very versatile "hub" for shuffling data between different systems.

 - SPI bus
 - I2C bus